Rebecca Nash: Storylines

 Rebecca and Steven begin dating much to the chagrin of Donald who feels that the relationship is a detriment to Rebecca's musical studies.
 Donald eventually relents and allowed Rebecca to attend a Summer Bay High school dance with Steven before leaving to return to school in the city.

 Five years later, Rebecca returns and soon has her eye on local schoolteacher Luke Cunningham, who is employed by Donald.
-Donald tries everything to keep them apart, including giving Luke extra work at School.
+Donald tries everything to keep them apart, including giving Luke extra work at school.
 However, Luke soon breaks up with Rebecca of his own accord and receives a rock through the windscreen for his car for his trouble.
 Rebecca leaves soon after.

-Rebecca returns to Summer Bay permanently and is involved in a number of storylines including being stalked by Chloe Richards' (Kristy Wright) rapist Brad Cooper (Bruce Samazan) and losing her hearing after a prank played by Casey Mitchell (Rebecca Croft) goes awry.
+Rebecca returns to Summer Bay permanently two years later.
+She is stalked by Chloe Richards' (Kristy Wright) rapist Brad Cooper (Bruce Samazan) and loses her hearing after a prank played by Casey Mitchell (Rebecca Croft) goes awry.
 During this visit, Rebecca learns that Donald is engaged to Marilyn Chambers (Emily Symons), a woman nearly 30 years his junior.
-Rebecca is against the marriage but after a confrontation with Marilyn she accepts her and attends the wedding.
+Rebecca is against the marriage, but after a confrontation with Marilyn she accepts her and attends the wedding.